enrico0014/Metodi_numerici/README.md

 # Metodi numerici
-Some of the codes that were put forward in the "Metodi numerici per la fisica" lectures' at Unipa.
+Some of the codes presented in the "Metodi numerici per la fisica" lectures' at Unipa.

 ## Non linear equations
 Three methods are presented here. "bis.c" implements a basic bisection method, "gen.c" consists of a sequence generator method and "rap.c" show the Newton-Raphson method.